guggens/log-dropwizard-eureka-mongo-sample/README.md

  * checks:
  * try out the dropwizard help check. should be fine for all parts: http://localhost:20011/healthcheck {"deadlocks":{"healthy":true},"eureka":{"healthy":true},"logwriter":{"healthy":true},"mongo":{"healthy":true}}

- * mark the service as up by making a POST on http://localhost:20011/tasks/up , f.e. with restclient firefox plugin or curl.
+ * wait for the service to get registered in eureka, this happens after ~30 seconds (configurable)
  * check http://localhost:20000/eureka/v2/apps , it should have the logwriter listed as installed app.
  * check http://localhost:20010/log/list should give you an empty list.
  * check http://localhost:20010/log?name=samplelogentry should give you a simple result and write a log entry.